bergetbjork/rocm-systems/projects/rocprofiler-compute/docs/how-to/analyze/cli.rst

    ``rocprof-compute analyze ... --experimental`` with ``--list-triton-operators`` or ``--triton-operator`` as needed.

-Triton kernels are analyzed like PyTorch operators, using the ``--list-triton-operators`` and ``--triton-operator`` options.
+Triton kernels can be analyzed similar to PyTorch operators.
+You can use the ``--list-triton-operators`` and ``--triton-operator`` options.
 These read the same ``ml_api_trace/consolidated.csv`` and select rows whose ``Backend`` column is ``triton``, so Triton kernels are reported independently of any PyTorch